TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

 ::::

 And now it's time for the proof of the main theorem.
+The proof is of the type technical and tricky.
+Skip it if you like (and with it the example immediately after that is supposed to clarify the steps in the proof).

 ::::{prf:proof} (of {prf:ref}`Thm:SymmetricMat:OrthogDiag`)